nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf54h/ug_nrf54h20_gs.rst

    a. `Download nRF Connect for Desktop`_ for your operating system.
    #.
 Install and run the tool on your machine.
    #.
-In the :guilabel:`APPS` section, click :guilabel:`Install` next to Toolchain Manager.
+In the :guilabel:`Apps` section, click :guilabel:`Install` next to Toolchain Manager.

    The app installs on your machine, and the :guilabel:`Install` button changes to :guilabel:`Open`.